 Try spotting whales north of the harbour at Stockton.
 You can either try searching for them at Stockton Beach or head out to the breakwater for a closer look.
 While you’re on the breakwater, check out the wrecks along this walk dubbed the Shipwreck Walk.

 You can get up close to whales at Newcastle Beach if you’re swimming close to shore.
 Here is a photo from Newcastle Oceans Bath from a couple of years ago.
 On that day, the whales were swimming just off the beach.
 It’s a great spot for families to whale watch as it’s close to food and amenities.

 Another place for whale watching is at Fort Scratchley.
 From here you’ll enjoy views up and down the coast.
 While you’re at the Fort, wander around the grounds of Fort Scratchley.
 General admission to Fort Scratchley is free.
 Fort Scratchley is open six days a week, 10am to 4pm (closed Tuesdays).
-OPEN ONLY ON WEEKENDS DUE TO COVID-19

 The white obelisk is one of Newcastle’s oldest navigational markers visible to sailing vessels along the coast.
 Now, it’s a popular park and lookout with expansive beach and harbour views which makes it a great place to spot whales.
 It’s accessible via steps at Tyrrell Street at The Hill.